Understanding Autism Burnout: Signs, Effects, + How to Recover

 Heightened sensory sensitivity

 Burnout can also bring an increased sensitivity to lights, sounds, smells, or textures that were already challenging.
 Sensory overload can become so intense that it’s painful and forces the person to withdraw from the world just to cope.
+They may engage in rocking to self-soothe.

 Emotional shutdown